 Hobson Hall is a three-story residence hall that houses 84 women.
 It has a full basement, which houses the kitchen and laundry room, and is part of the Hobson-Macy-Sutton complex located on the east side of campus.

 Macy Hall is a three-story residence hall that houses 78 women and is part of the Hobson-Macy-Sutton complex.
 It has a kitchen and laundry room on each floor.

 Sutton Hall is a three-story residence hall that houses 60 men.
 Sutton has both two-person and four-person rooms.
 There is a kitchen and laundry room located on each floor.
 It is the central building of the Hobson-Macy-Sutton complex.
 It has a large lobby--with the area coordinator's apartment directly attached--and a full basement.

 Coffin Hall is a three-story, two-wing residence hall located on the northeast corner of campus.
 The two wings are joined by a lobby.
-Coffin Hall houses 124 students, with the first floor for men and the second and third floors for women.
+Coffin Hall houses 124 students.
 Each floor has a kitchen, study room, and laundry facilities.